 Crataegus Species - The Hawthorns

-The genus Crataegus, which includes our two native hawthorns, comprises some 100 - 200 species of deciduous trees and shrubs depending upon which botanists you want to believe.
+The genus Crataegus, which includes the two British native hawthorns, comprises some 100 -200 species of deciduous trees and shrubs depending upon which botanists you want to believe.
 Crataegus is part of the rose family, which contains many of our cultivated temperate fruits such as apples, pears, plums, cherries, peaches and apricots.
-The fruits of our native hawthorns are also edible but, as most people who have tried them will testify, there are much nicer fruits around.
+The fruits of the British native hawthorns are also edible but, as most people who have tried them will testify, there are much nicer fruits around.
 Many other species in this large genus, however, have much more interesting fruits - some of these are absolutely delicious and easily rival the best of our cultivated crops.
-Quite why this genus has never received much attention from the fruit grower or breeder is quite beyond me since it has excellent potential as a fruit crop and must be one of the easiest of plants to grow, tolerating most sites and conditions.
+It isn't clear why this genus has never received much attention from the fruit grower or breeder, since it has excellent potential as a fruit crop and must be one of the easiest of plants to grow, tolerating most sites and conditions.
 It is also a very diverse genus, growing in many areas of the world and ranging in size from small shrubs to large trees.

 Cultivation.

-Let's begin by looking at the plants' cultivation requirements.
-Whilst in general they prefer a well-drained but moisture-retentive loamy soil, they will succeed in most other situations including heavy clays and very chalky soils.
-Once established they are quite drought tolerant, though they will also tolerate quite wet soils and I have seen some species succeeding where the water stands in winter.
+In general they prefer a well-drained but moisture-retentive loamy soil, but they will succeed in most other situations including heavy clays and very chalky soils.
+Once established they are quite drought tolerant, though they will also tolerate quite wet soils and some species succeed even where the water stands in winter.
 Many species are also very wind tolerant, some of them succeeding in maritime exposure, and they can be included as part of a shelter-belt planting.
 They are also tolerant of atmospheric pollution and so grow well in towns, cities, by main roads and industrial estates.
 For the highest fruit production, it is best to grow the plants in as sunny a position as possible, though they will also succeed in semi-shade.
-A position on the sunny edge of a woodland is probably ideal for them.
+A position on the sunny edge of a woodland is probably ideal.

 Propagation